What happens during an internal audit?

 Management’s responses are then incorporated into the final audit report.
-The final report is distributed to the DOE Fermi Site Office, management, the Board of Directors Audit Committee, the DOE Chicago office, the DOE Office of Inspector General and FRA’s external audit firm.
+The final report is distributed to the DOE Fermi Site Office, management, the Board Members of the Audit & Enterprise Risk Committee, the DOE Consolidated Service Center, the DOE Office of Inspector General and FRA’s external audit firm.

 We routinely monitor the status of open audit findings to ensure that agreed to audit recommendations have been implemented and that the conditions reported have been corrected.